 Our monitoring and review will include looking at how our policies and procedures are working in practice to reduce the risks posed to the School.

+Acknowledgment of Reading the Policy

-I can confirm that I have read this policy and understand its contents
+I can confirm that I have read this policy and understand its contents.

-Name:
+Date: